 Additional requirements include:

-- A letter of recommendation from the Dental Hygiene program director and recommendations from two additional USC faculty members; and
+- A letter of recommendation from the Dental Hygiene program director and recommendations from two additional USC faculty members

 - Certification that the student has maintained the school’s professional standards and ethical requirements.